konradstrachan/ethdamhackathon23/README.md

 ## Description

-This repository contains the project developed during the ETHDam privacy event in Amsterdam hackathon.
-Token Vesting is a proof of concept for a general purpose contract that can be used to escrow funds that are released on a certain time schedule.
+This repository contains the project developed during the ETHDam privacy hackathon in Amsterdam.
+Token Vesting is a proof of concept for a general purpose contract that can be used to escrow funds that are released on a certain open and predicatable time schedule.

-It was developered not only to experiment with the idea of trustless vesting, but also an excuse to build a smart contract to experiment with the Scroll zkEVM alpha testnet (https://scroll.io/).
+It was developered not only to experiment with the idea of trustless vesting, but also as an excuse to build a smart contract to experiment with the Scroll zkEVM alpha testnet (https://scroll.io/).

 The PoC contract is deployed at https://blockscout.scroll.io/address/0xD8a5a9b31c3C0232E196d518E89Fd8bF83AcAd43